safetyAI/ChatSafetyAI/README.md

 - ChatSafetyAI is built with care by [SafetyAI](https://www.safetyfunction.com/safetyai-details) 🛠️❤️.
 - ChatSafetyAI relies on the [OpenAI API](https://platform.openai.com/docs/api-reference/introduction).
 - OpenAI [does not](https://platform.openai.com/docs/models/how-we-use-your-data) use the conversations for training their models, and does not store the conversations permanently.
 - We at SafetyAI record conversations for continuous improvement purposes.
+Conversations are inspected at random.
+Only one person has access.
 - Screencast demos (not necessarily up-to-date) can be found on our [website](https://www.safetyfunction.com/safetyai-details).

 Table of Contents